Cheyenne Laramie County Public Health will be closed on Wednesday, October 1, 2025 for the Community Flu Vaccine Clinic.

 • Testifies at the City or Laramie County Planning Commission meetings, City Council and Board of Commissioner land use hearings about the public health aspects of development proposals

-The Environmental Health Division is closed from 9 a.m. to 10 a.m. on Monday and noon to 1 p.m. daily.
+The Environmental Health Division is closed from noon to 1 p.m. daily for lunch.

 Recent News

-News from the Wyoming Department of Health: With mosquito season ramping up, the Wyoming Department of Health (WDH) urges people to protect themselves from mosquito bites this summer to help […]
+News from the Wyoming Department of Health: The Wyoming Department of Health (WDH) is reminding residents to be cautious about mosquito bites due to ongoing West Nile Virus (WNV) activity. […]

-Read More from Prevent Mosquito Bites to Prevent West Nile Virus Infection
+Read More from West Nile Virus Activity High in Eastern Wyoming